ThePython10110/ExchangeClone/README.md

 * Alchemical Coal, Mobius Fuel, and Aeternalis Fuel
 * Dark and Red Matter Orbs, Blocks, tools, and armor

-I don't actually own MineCraft, meaning I don't know exactly how the original mod (Equivalent Exchange) works.
-I will probably make some minor mistakes, since all I have to go on is the internet.

 ## Known issues:
 * Dark and Red Matter armor look kind of terrible in MineClone.
 I might fix this eventually...
 * There is an error reported in MineClone related to Red Matter armor setting health.